Homemade tomato soup has never tasted better thanks to the unexpected addition of grilled tomatoes

 Everyone loves tomato soup.
-But homemade tomato soup from fresh ripe tomatoes is sooooo much better than the canned.
+But homemade tomato soup from fresh ripe tomatoes in August is sooooo much better than the canned.
 And when you smoke the tomatoes, add some milk or cream, you enter a whole new dimension.

-1 1/2 cups milk
+- 1 ½ cups milk

-Salt and pepper to taste
+- Salt and pepper to taste

-2) When the sauce has cooled to room temp, run it through the food processor for about a minute, pureeing it into a thick slush, or use a stick blender to slushify it.
+- Blend it.
+When the sauce has cooled to room temp, run it through the food processor for about a minute, pureeing it into a thick slush, or use a stick blender to slushify it.
 Then pour it into a strainer and press it through the mesh with a ladle or big spoon.
 Keep pressing until you've gotten as much of the precious liquid possible.
 Scrape the outside of the strainer.

-3) You will have about half the volume you started with, but it will be very thick, concentrated, and a bit grainy, so cut it with the milk, 2 parts tomato mix to 1 part milk.
+- Mix in the milk.
+You will have about half the volume you started with, but it will be very thick, concentrated, and a bit grainy, so cut it with the milk, 2 parts tomato mix to 1 part milk.
 You can use cream, but the extra richness isn't necessary.
 I use 2% or whole milk and it is still fabulous.
 Stir.
 Taste and adjust salt and pepper, and add a squirt of hot sauce if you wish.

-4) You can serve it hot or cold.
+- Serve.
+You can serve it hot or cold.
 To serve it hot, warm it in a pan, divide, and then garnish.
 To serve cold, chill in the fridge for at least an hour and then divide and garnish.

 High quality websites are expensive to run.
 If you help us, we’ll pay you back bigtime with an ad-free experience and a lot of freebies!